R10.0 Release Notes

 • ice

-Workaround: Wind River recommends not to use BPF with real time kernel.
+Workaround: It is recommended not to use BPF with real time kernel.
 If required it can still be used, for example, debugging only.

 crashkernel Value